Let's discover the exciting world that opens when you change your guitar from standard to an alternate tuning.

 These beats will get slower and finally disappear as you approach the note D on the sixth string.

-For more help in learning these songs, check out my playlist on YouTube.
+For more help in learning songs in alternate tunings, check out my playlist on YouTube.
 And for more tips on playing fingerstyle guitar, sign up to my course Play Fingerstyle Guitar Now!